 Penal Code 148.5 PC is the California statute that makes it illegal to make a false police report of a crime.

-If the crime in question involves the theft of an auto, then a person can be charged under both:
+If the crime in question involves the theft of an auto, then you can be charged under both:

 - PC 148.5, and